krtuggey/ProBowl_Predictions/README.md

 #### Project Outline
 - Data Exploration
   - Databases are pulled
-    - Found in the
+    - Found in the "Resources" Folder
+  - Data cleaned
     - "Data_Cleaning.ipynb" is used for cleaning and transforming.
+    - Clean data stored as resource
 - Data Analysis

 #### Machine Learning Model